webcore-it/nuxt2-ssr-on-firebase/README.md

 - npm run deploy

+### Firebase plan

+Not sure why the API call `/api/getRedVsBlue` in `src/store/redVsBlue.js` is not treated as an "outbound network request to a Google-owned service" ([see pricing](https://cloud.google.com/functions/pricing?authuser=1#networking)).
+So to run this example on Firebase, your project must have the "Flame" or "Blaze" plan.

+Maybe its possible to call a `function A` from a `function B` over HTTP in a way, Google accounts it as part of the free tier.
+I did not have had the time to find out how, since most of my project use the "Blaze" plan anyway.

 ### Set the needed env variables

 By using an CI/CD runner, the env variables needed for the `build` and `deploy` process